camunda/camunda-docs/versioned_docs/version-8.6/components/tasklist/userguide/defining-task-priorities.md

 - A higher priority value indicates higher importance.

 :::note
-Task priority is supported only for User Tasks with the _Zeebe user task_ implementation type.
+Task priority is supported only for user tasks with the _Zeebe user task_ implementation type.
 :::

 When displayed in Tasklist, priority values are mapped to the following default labels: